 The Journal’s Eric Felten waxes philosophic on App Store’s “no porn” policy, which counters what he calls “one of the most basic assumptions of modern technology—that the computer business is built on pornography.”
 Incidentally, from an architectural standpoint, a business built on pornography is roughly as structurally unsound as

-Jobs drops hint on Google open video codec
+Jobs drops hint on Google open video codec (The Register)

 Google announced its new open-source video codec, but not everybody thinks it’s all it’s made out to be.
 Witness Steve Jobs who, in a new level of terseness, reportedly replied to one e-mail petitioner with

 Digital Divide: Apple solidifies its lead among U.S. music accounts, as mobile merchants fade (Billboard)

 iTunes now holds 26.7 percent of the music sales market—second place Wal-mart has dropped to just 12.5 percent.
 Turns out people don’t prefer buying their music on coasters—whodathunkit?